 – opportunity to provide a pre-recorded, five-minute maximum speaker slot (promotional video) for inclusion in the speaker programme and for upload to this web-page (.mp4 format only).

 – one full delegate participation including delegate networking.

-Confirmed Exhibitor Sponsors will be listed below with a preferred web-link, a contact link, and at a later date a promotional video link.
+Confirmed Exhibitor Sponsors are listed below with preferred web-links, contact links, and at a later date a promotional video links.

 Confirmed Exhibitor Sponsors are listed below with a preferred web-link and a contact link.
 At a later date a promotional video link will also be provided.

 We are grateful to our sponsor below, and additional sponsors are encouraged to support this event.